 - Describe your finding as clearly and completely as possible.

-- Provide any supporting information, material or attachments to support and validate your finding, to allow us to recreate or reproduce your finding as quickly and efficiently as possible.
+- Provide any supporting information, material or attachments to support and validate your finding, to allow us to recreate or reproduce it as quickly and efficiently as possible.

-We value your work and thank you in advance for your contribution.
+We value your contribution and thank you in advance.